2014 Alaska Airlines Cup - Tournament Rules

 12. Either team may substitute, with the permission of the referee, an unlimited number of players on any dead ball.
 There will be no limit on the number of times a player may re-enter the game.
 A player receiving a yellow card may be substituted at the time of caution.
 A player wearing a brace or cast who is ordered off the field may be substituted at that time.
 All substiutions should enter and exit the field of play at the centerline.

-13. Teams, as registered with the Credentials Committee, shall consist of a minimum of 8 to 14 players for the U11-12 age divisions, a minimum of 11 to a maximum of 18 players for the U13-15 age divisions, and a minimum of 11 to a maximum of 22 players for the U16-19 and adult age divisions.
+13. Teams, as registered with the Credentials Committee, shall consist of a minimum of 8 players to a maximum of 14 players for the U10-U11 age division, a minimum of 8 players to a maximum of 18 players (though only 14 may dress) for the U12 age division, a minimum of 11 players to a maximum of 18 players for the U13-15 age divisions, and a minimum of 11 players to a maximum of 22 players for the U16-23 divisions.
 Each player will be of the proper age for the division in which play is intended.
 A player may compete in an older division, but under no circumstances will a player be allowed to play in a younger division.

 Teams allowed to register 22 players, may only roster and dress out 18 eligible players for any given match.
 Non-playing members must wear street clothes and may not sit with the team for the duration of the match.
 Any non-playing member arriving at the field dressed out, will be asked to leave the field or change into street clothes.
 Additionally, if any player is ejected from a match, that team will be allowed to only roster the number of players at the time of ejection minus the number of ejected players for the number of games ejected.
 For example, a team has 22 players, 18 are on the roster for the first match.
 Two players get ejected during the match; that team may only roster 16 eligible players for the next match. if one of the ejections covers two games, the team will play with 16 for the next match and 17 for the third match (assuming no further ejections occur).